daemonio/YGETSUB/README.md

 YGETSUB
 =======

-A simple youtube subtitles downloader.
+A simple python script to download youtube subtitles.
 Also, it converts XML time format to SubRip time format.

 Examples
 ========